xnemce07/ProGenealogy/readme.md

  CONFIGURATION
  -------------
+ * App settings

- * Customize the application in Menu > Settings
+   Customize the application in Menu > Settings

+ * Change DEMoS server URL

+   DEMoS database server URL is defined in `DEMOS_API_ADDRESS` in `\src\kernel\record\recordRAM\primitives.h`.
+For change to take effect, the app must be rebuilt.

  SYNCHRONIZATION
  ---------------